jeanlucthumm/reddit-easy-post/README.md

 # reddit-easy-post

 Define your Reddit post via YAML, run this script to post it to Reddit.
+Ideal for scheduling using external tool.

 ## Usage

 1. Create a YAML file with the post contents
 2. (Optional) List available flairs for target subreddit.
-Take the ID of this
 ```sh
 poetry run main --flairs <subreddit>
 ```
-3. Schedule or run `post.py`:
+3. Run the script:
 ```sh
 poetry run main --file <post-file.yaml>
 ```